-Say what you want about that new Fantastic Four reboot, at least it’s got people talking.
-Presumably 20th Century Fox is hoping that there’s no such thing as bad publicity, because this film really seems to be rubbing many fans the wrong way.
-Between unusual casting choices, an all-new origin story being leaked and those awful early photos spilling out over the internet of Doctor Doom looking like the world’s ugliest mime, and the director advising the lead actress that reading the comics isn’t necessary for her to portray the character, you’ve got to wonder if they even cared about the source material.
+Say what you want about that Fantastic Four reboot, at least it got people talking.
+Presumably, 20th Century Fox was hoping that there’s no such thing as bad publicity because this film really rubbed many fans the wrong way.
+Between unusual casting choices, an all-new origin story, Doctor Doom looking like the world’s ugliest mime, and the director advising the lead actress that reading the comics isn’t necessary for her to portray the character, you’ve got to wonder if they even cared about the source material.

 Catwoman (Catwoman – 2004):